AllYourBot/hostedgpt/README.md

 # Contribute as a Developer

 We welcome contributors!
 After you get your developoment environment setup, review the list of Issues.
 We organize the issues into Milestones and are currently working on v0.6.
 [View 0.6 Milestone](https://github.com/the-dot-bot/hostedgpt/milestone/5).
-Look for any issues tagged with **Good first issue** and assign it to yourself so we know you're working on it.
+Look for any issues tagged with **Good first issue** and add a comment so we know you're working on it.

 ## Setting up Development